 If you've been putting your nursing education on hold because of financial concerns, now is the time to send in your application to the nursing school of your choice.
 With billions of dollars slated for federal programs, you can afford your next nursing degree--whether it's a BSN, an MSN, or a PhD.
 And when you graduate, you'll enjoy the edge that an advanced degree gives you when it comes to opening up additional opportunities for your nursing practice.

-The online nursing schools we feature have expert financial aid advisers available to help you find funds you qualify for, so be sure to explore online nursing programs and request additional information directly from any of our featured schools.
-The information is free, but the benefits to your career are priceless!
+The online nursing schools we feature have financial aid advisers available to help you find funds you qualify for, so be sure to explore online nursing programs and request additional information directly from any of our featured schools.
+The information is available at no cost, but the benefits to your career are priceless!